andretietz/retroauth/README.md

 * RxJava 1.0.12
 * appcompat-v7: 22.2.0

+## What's left todo?
+* It can handle max. one Account.
+This is not very bad I am thinking about it (please give me your impressions as well)
+* Only rxjava methods can be used to be authenticated.
+This is not that nice, better would be if it supports all of the.
+Right now there should be an exception thrown
+* Tests.
+Right now there are no tests whatsoever.
+Not only this is a reason to NOT USE THIS LIBRARY IN PRODUCTION YET
+* Multiple tokentypes in one class is not possible right now.
+If you really need that, just create 2 different service interfaces, this should work (as well untested ;) )

 ## Pull requests are Welcome
 Since I am the only one working on that, I would like to know your opinion and or your Suggestions Please feel free to create Pull requests!